-- Qube Personnel must seek approval in writing from their manager if they intend to receive or accept: - a gift or other tangible item of value if the benefit is valued or estimated to be above A\$500 or foreign currency equivalent (or such other thresholds as the Chief Financial Officer may specify for particular countries from time to time). - entertainment, hospitality or related service: - where there may be a reasonably held perception the intended benefit may not meet the acceptability requirements set out in section 8.2; or - which in all cases is valued or estimated to be above A\$1,000 or foreign currency equivalent (or such other thresholds as the Chief Financial Officer may specify for particular countries from time to time).
+- Qube Personnel must seek approval in writing (from their Manager if a Qube Representative or their Responsible Manager if a Qube Contractor) where they intend to receive or accept: - a gift or other tangible item of value if the benefit is valued or estimated to be above A\$500 or foreign currency equivalent (or such other thresholds as the Chief Financial Officer may specify for particular countries from time to time). - o entertainment, hospitality or related service: - where there may be a reasonably held perception that the intended benefit may not meet the acceptability requirements set out in section 8.2; or - which in all cases is valued or estimated to be above A\$1,000 or foreign currency equivalent (or such other thresholds as the Chief Financial Officer may specify for particular countries from time to time).